zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

-=== IssueM - Leaky Paywall - Custom Subscriber Fields Addon===
+=== Leaky Paywall - Custom Subscriber Meta Fields ===
 Contributors: layotte, peterericson
 Tags: magazine, news, metered, paywall, leaky, subscriber, meta Requires at least: 3.0
 Tested up to: 3.9
-Stable tag: 1.0.0
+Stable tag: 1.0.1

-Allow custom subscriber (meta) fields to IssueM's Leaky Paywall for WordPress.
-More info at http://LeakyPW.com
+Allow custom subscriber (meta) fields to zeen101's Leaky Paywall for WordPress.
+More info at http://zeen101.com

 == Description ==

 An addon that lets you add custom subscriber fields to IssueM's Leaky Paywall WordPress plugin.
 For example: Add 'Organization' as a new field to track what organization a new subscriber belongs to.
 Note: this field only affects subscribers that are being added manually via the WordPress Dashboard.
-More info at http://LeakyPW.com
+More info at http://zeen101.com

-You can follow this plugins development on [GitHub](https://github.com/IssueM/issuem-leaky-paywall-custom-susbcriber-fields-addon)
+You can follow this plugins development on [GitHub](https://github.com/zeen101/leaky-paywall-custom-subscriber-fields)

 == Installation ==

-1. Upload the entire `issuem-leaky-paywall` folder to your `/wp-content/plugins/` folder.
+1. Upload the entire `leaky-paywall-custom-subscriber-fields` folder to your `/wp-content/plugins/` folder.
 1. Go to the 'Plugins' page in the menu and activate the plugin.

 == Frequently Asked Questions ==